Accessible Information Standard

 There are five core requirements of the Standard that we must adhere to for all of our services users.
 They are:

-Identifying needs – any communication needs relating to a disability or sensory loss are identified when we first meet or via assessment
+Identifying needs – any communication needs relating to a disability, impairment, sensory loss or learning disability are identified when we first meet or via assessment

 Recording needs – these needs are captured on our clinical record system in a clear, unambiguous and standardised way